goFrendiAsgard/chimera-framework/README.md

 # Testing

 Chimera-Framework was built with TDD in mind.
 You can run the test by executing `npm test`.
-The test require `python`, `php`, and `java` to be already installed.
+The test require `python`, `php`, `java`, and `mongodb` to be already installed.

 # Using Chimera-Framework